 Lilian Steiner is a Melbourne-based dancer and choreographer whose practice utilises the inherent intelligence of the active body as the primary tool for creating wholly encompassing visual, sonic and kinesthetic experiences.
 Lilian has been a dancer with many companies including Lucy Guerin Inc, Rennie McDougall, and Ash Keating.

-Olivia graduated from the Victorian College of the Arts in 2016.
+Olivia graduated from the VCA in 2016.
 Whilst at the VCA, Olivia performed in Singapore at the M1 CONTACT Contemporary Dance Festival 2015: Continuum Dance Exchange.
-During her graduating year, Olivia participated in Melanie Lane’s work, Remake, as part of Chunky Move’s Next Move program.
+In her final year, Olivia participated in Melanie Lane’s work Remake at Chunky Move.
 Most recently, Olivia worked with the Tasdance Company for the Fragile Matter and Brew seasons.

 Oliver Savariego is a Melbourne-based dance artist.
-Studying at the Victorian College of the Arts, he worked with Benjamin Hancock, Kate Denborough and Stuart Shugg, and performed in Nude Live by Rafael Bonachela in the 2017 Sydney Festival.
+Studying at the VCA, he worked with Benjamin Hancock, Kate Denborough and Stuart Shugg, and performed in Nude Live by Rafael Bonachela in the 2017 Sydney Festival.
 Since graduating he has completed a choreographic residency at Bennington College in USA, and is mid-creation for Melbourne Fringe 2018.

 Michelle has worked with many great directors such as such as Gideon Obarzanek, Lucy Guerin, Helen Herbertson, Michael Kantor, Phillip Adams, Sandra Parker and Sue Healey.
 She is an independent choreographer interested in transforming the audience experience and challenging traditional formats.